Inner approximations of doubling weights with applications to Beurling-Malliavin theory in Toeplitz kernels: Abstract

 \section{Abstract}

-Let $f$ be a strictly increasing smooth function, such that $f'$ is comparable to a weight $\alpha'$ which is locally doubling and satisfies a non-triviality condition to be explained in the paper.
-We construct a meromorphic inner function $J$, such that $f-\arg(J)$ is bounded and $\arg(J)'$ is comparable to $\alpha'$ up to polynomial loss.
-We give two applications of this result.
+A meromorphic inner function is a bounded holomorphic function in the upper half-plane which is unimodular on the real line and extends to a meromorphic function in the whole complex plane.
+The argument of a meromorphic inner function on the real line is a strictly increasing function.
+It turns out that it is important for many problems in function theory to approximate an arbitrary increasing function, $f$, by the argument of a meromorphic inner function.
+Depending on desired approximation this is a delicate problem.
+In this paper consider the case when $f$ satisfies a doubling condition.
+We give two applications of our main result.
 The first is a sufficient density condition for a set $\Lambda$ to be a zero set for a Toeplitz kernel with real analytic and unimodular symbol.
 Our second application is to describe a class of admissible Beurling-Malliavin majorants in model spaces.
-The generality considered here lets us treat most cases of model spaces generated by one-component inner functions.
+The generality considered here lets us treat most cases of model spaces generated by meromorphic one-component inner functions.